rezafatur/rezafatur/README.md

 ### <div align="center">Hi, I am Muhammad Reza Faturrahman.</div>

-- 🎓 I'm a Computer Science graduate from BINUS University, officially graduating in August 2025.
+- 🎓 I'm a Computer Science graduate from BINUS University.
 - 👨‍💻 All of my projects are available here.
 - ✉️ You can reach me at **rezafatur.work@gmail.com**.